MUSEQuBES: Mapping the distribution of neutral hydrogen around low-redshift galaxies: Data

 Among the 190 quasars, 135 are observed with both the G130M and G160M gratings covering 1150--1800~\AA.
 The remaining 55 quasars are observed with the G130M grating only, which has a spectral coverage of 1150--1450~\AA.
 The G130M and G160M grating spectra of a given quasar are spliced together at the wavelength where the average $S/N$ per pixel becomes equal (typically around 1424 $\angstrom$).
 The quasar redshifts range from 0.03--1.88 with a median of $0.43$.

 These 190 quasar spectra have a wide range of $S/N$, with some quasars having $S/N$ as low (high) as 1--2 (85--90) per resolution element.
 The median $S/N$ per resolution element in the G130M for the 190 spectra is $\approx 10$, computed around 1250~\AA.
 The median $S/N$ for the G160M grating is $\approx 7$, computed near 1650~\AA.
 Note that we did not impose any $S/N$ cut while selecting the quasars.
 This is because only 19 (39) spectra have $S/N < 5$ in the G130M (G160M) grating, covering redshifted \lya\ absorption for only 72 (25) galaxies.
+We verified that excluding these low-$S/N$ spectra does not have a significant effect on our results.

 We performed continuum fitting for all of these 190 spectra using a custom-made, semi-automated {\sc python} routine which finds the absorption-free regions in a spectrum in an automated way.
 First, each spectrum is divided into several chunks and fluxes are sigma clipped with an upper bound of $50\sigma$ (to take into account the emission lines as well).
 The lower bounds of sigma clipping are varied between 2.5, 2.1, 1.6, and 1.3~$\sigma$ for regions with median $S/N$ (per pixel) of $>10$, $3-10$, $2-3$, and $<2$, respectively.
 These numbers were chosen after many trials on randomly selected spectra from our sample and by visually inspecting the quality of the continuum model.
 Next, we increased the chunk size (or decreased the number of chunks) in iterations and repeated the clippings, until the number of clipped pixels converges, or the number of chunks is reduced to 2, whichever happens first.
 Then, we used spline fitting for the absorption-free pixels to estimate the continuum.
 The number of `knots' around the known emission lines of \lya\, \CIV\, \NV\, and \OVI\ are increased (if present in the spectra) to take care of larger curvatures.